suryatresna/dev-app/README.md

 	$ composer install

-After install module, the next step is migrate database with seeding raw data.
+After install module, the next step is migration database with seeding raw data.
 Before that you have make sure creating database in your system and setup file Environment ('.env').
 Then execute this command

 	$ php artisan migrate --seed